-Some dogs will try and escape the house or backyard in an attempt to find their owner or are new to the house/yard and are not comfortable in the new environment.
-Moving or having someone dog sit can spur a normally well behaved dog to attempt an escape and run away.
+Some dogs will try to escape the house or backyard in an attempt to find their owner.
+Or, if they are new to the house/yard they may not be comfortable in the new environment.
+Moving or having someone dog sit can even spur a normally well-behaved dog to attempt an escape and run away.

-The first thing to check and easiest thing to alter are the physical barriers that are containing your canine.
-When leaving your dog in the yard at a new house or after a long winter, do a perimeter check to make sure no fence boards are loose, holes, elevated areas, or gaps.
-Make sure to check both the inside and outside of the fence as the new perspective can help you find overlooked issues.
+The first thing to check is also the easiest thing to alter – the physical barriers used to contain your canine.
+Make sure no fence boards are loose and look for holes, elevated areas and gaps.
+Make sure to check both the inside and outside of the fence.

 Remember when building your physical security, if your dog is scared and you’re security isn’t placed properly they can be hurt in their attempt to escape.
 Above all else, make sure your dog is in a safe and stress free environment when they are left alone.